 That said, if you're looking to add a lot of warmth and color to your piano, you'll get really pleasing results with a "character" EQ like the Tube-Tech Program Equalizer.

 If you've done your homework carefully cleaning up your midi data and perfectly dialing in your plugin, you probably won't need a lot of compression on your piano track.
 Of course, we don't alway have that luxury.
 If you're mixing someone else's stems, or working with a live piano, then a touch of compression can really help.
 Also, more aggressive modern genres like rock and pop will call for more compression.
+With these tips for your piano compression settings, though, you'll be well on your way!

 The traditional name for a piano is Pianoforte, which is literally Italian for "soft and loud."
 So your choices here are going to be very dependent on the performance.
 For example, some classical pieces can go from gentle legato arpeggios to thunderous chords in an instant.
 It would be a mistake to try do much compression - the massive dynamic range is part of the performance.
 In contrast, a piano in a rock song may be pounding out chords consistently, and just needs a little help punching through the amplified mess.